Health, Aging, and Long-Term Care Planning for Florida Retirees

 6. What should Florida retirees do if they do not have nearby family support?

-Build a local support bench before you need it.
+Build a local support team before you need it.
 That can include a primary care doctor network, a trusted neighbor or friend, and a short list of vetted home care agencies and transportation options.
 Also, name a long-distance point person who can coordinate logistics and keep a clear set of instructions so help can be arranged quickly without guesswork.

 7. What documents and information should your family be able to access quickly in an emergency?